-Turmeric is great for just about every aspect of our well-being.
-Famous for containing curcumin, a phytochemical with anti-inflammatory properties, turmeric is a particular asset for conditions such as lupus, in which the body can get stuck in a habitual cycle of reaction, even after the invader (in the case of lupus, the Epstein-Barr virus) is no longer present.
-Note that inflammation in chronic illness is due to the body’s immune response to a foreign presence such as a virus—not, as many sources mistakenly say, due to the body turning against itself.
+Turmeric is famous for containing curcumin, a phytochemical with anti-inflammatory properties, turmeric is a particular asset for conditions such as lupus, in which the body can get stuck in a habitual cycle of reaction, even after the invader (in the case of lupus, the Epstein-Barr virus) is no longer present.
 Sometimes, though, once a cycle gets started, the body needs an ally to come in and break the pattern.
 Turmeric is ideal for this job, because it contains natural and very beneficial steroidal compounds from the curcumin as well as other aspects of the turmeric that are critical to calm down outsized inflammatory responses to pathogens.

 These fiery, immune-boosting shots are a tasty variation on the turmeric-ginger serum I mentioned above.
 A go-to option for the first sign of a cold, these shots will help your body fight back against anything that tries to come against it!